lando-cal/tech-notes/docs/grub.md

+"GNU GRUB is a Multiboot boot loader.
+It was derived from GRUB, the GRand Unified Bootloader, which was originally designed and implemented by Erich Stefan Boleyn." - <https://www.gnu.org/software/grub/>

+# Examples

-# Disable onboard frame buffer
+## Disable onboard frame buffer

 I used this configuration to get text mode linux to boot on a Mac Mini with a bad graphics card that would not load a desktop environment.
 The machine was locking up at boot in OS X. Hardware test would boot with a striped color anomalies, but would never finish.
 Ubuntu Xenial would not boot correctly even to text mode without these settings.